America's Favorite Sport in a PR Crisis

 America loves football – everyone knows that.
-But it’s beginning to look like the sport itself does not reciprocate these feelings.
+But it’s beginning to look like the sport itself is in crisis and does not reciprocate these feelings.

 A growing body of evidence is beginning to show that football players are prone to concussions and thus prone to degenerative brain disease later on in life.
 These diseases (CTE being the most common) may lead to a shorter life span for athletes.
 (Does anyone else smell irony in the air?)
 And now that ex-players are getting clued in to all of this, lawsuits are popping up right and left against the NFL.
 Additionally, these new health concerns are creating a rise in parental disapproval of the sport.
 According to Bloomberg, 50 percent of American parents say they don’t want their son(s) to play football and another 17 percent are making bets that football’s popularity will only last another 20 years.